 More information: Community consultations

 Please read our Domestic Animal Management Plan 2017-2021 (pdf, 1MB).
 It explains our policies for pets and other animals.

 Restrictions on number of animals

-You can keep a number of animals on your property without a permit:
+You can keep a number of animals on your property without an additional animal permit: